loftwah/oso/docs/content/python/getting-started/application/index.md

 you may find some of our blog posts useful, especially [Building a Django app with data access control in 30 minutes](https://www.osohq.com/post/django-access-control) and [GraphQL Authorization with Graphene, SQLAlchemy and Oso](https://www.osohq.com/post/graphql-authorization-graphene-sqlalchemy-oso).
-Please also see our reference pages on [Framework & ORM Integrations](/reference/frameworks).
+Please also see the reference pages on [Framework & ORM Integrations](reference/frameworks).

 {{% /callout %}}